 1/3-1/2 cup all natural peanut butter, depending on taste

-1-3 small chilli peppers (chopped or whole), depending on taste.
+1-3 small chili peppers (chopped or whole), depending on taste.

 Ingredients: 5 Cassava tubers